DelfinGroup : Changes to the Management Board of DelfinGroup | MarketScreener

 Before that, Nauris held administrative positions for eight years and was a project manager in introducing intelligent vehicles in Rigas satiksme.

 Nauris has qualified as an e-business and e-commerce specialist at the University of Latvia.
 In addition, the certificate of data protection specialist of the Data State Inspection has been obtained.
-Furthermore, Nauris is a Professional Board Member of the Baltic Institute of Corporate Governance and a certified business analyst of the International Institute of Business Analysis.
+Furthermore, Nauris has completed Professional Board Member courses at the Baltic Institute of Corporate Governance and isa certified business analyst of the International Institute of Business Analysis.

 Subscribe to DelfinGroup news and updates here.

-Note: CORRECTION: Changes to the Management Board of DelfinGroup